Avatar (2009 film): Release

-Theatrical

-Initial screening

 Avatar premiered in London on December 10, 2009, and was released theatrically worldwide from December 16 to 18.
-The film was originally set for release on May 22, 2009, during filming, but was pushed back to allow more post-production time — the last shots were delivered in November — and give more time for theaters worldwide to install 3D projectors.
-Cameron stated that the film's aspect ratio would be 1.78:1 for 3D screenings and that a 2.39:1 image would be extracted for 2D screenings.
-However, a 3D 2.39:1 extract was approved for use with constant-image-height screens, i.e., screens that increase in width to display 2.39:1 films.
-During a 3D preview showing in Germany on December 16, the movie's DRM "protection" system malfunctioned, and some copies delivered weren't watched at all in the theaters.
-The problems were fixed in time for the public premiere.
+The film was originally set for release on May 22, 2009, but the date was pushed back to allow more time for post-production and to give theaters more time to install 3D projectors.
 Avatar was released in a total of 3,457 theaters in the United States, of which 2,032 theaters showed it in 3D.
 In total, 90% of all advance ticket sales for Avatar were for 3D screenings.
-Internationally, Avatar opened on a total of 14,604 screens in 106 territories, of which 3,671 were showing the film in 3D, producing 56% of the first weekend gross.
-The film was simultaneously presented in IMAX 3D format, opening in 178 theaters in the United States on December 18.
-The international IMAX release included 58 theaters beginning on December 16, and 25 more theaters were to be added in the coming weeks.
-The IMAX release was the company's widest to date, a total of 261 theaters worldwide.
-The previous IMAX record opening was Harry Potter and the Half-Blood Prince, which opened in 161 IMAX theaters in the US, and about 70 international.
-20th Century Fox Korea adapted and later released Avatar in 4D version, which included "moving seats, smells of explosives, sprinkling water, laser lights and wind".
+Internationally, Avatar opened on a total of 14,604 screens in 106 territories (of which 3,671 were showing the film in 3D) producing 56% of the first weekend gross.
+The film opened in the IMAX 3D format in 178 US theaters.
+The international IMAX release included 58 theaters beginning on December 16, with 25 more theaters added in the following weeks.
+With a total of 261 theaters worldwide, it was the widest IMAX release at the time.
+In Korea, Avatar was released in 4D, which included "moving seats, smells of explosives, sprinkling water, laser lights and wind".